vulkano-rs/vulkano/README.md

    examples (~50 lines of code) and then works up to rendering triangles and mandelbrots.
    The guide is currently outdated a little.
 We are planning to update it in the future, but it's a good place to start understanding the base building blocks of Vulkano API.
- - Github [Issues](https://github.com/vulkano-rs/vulkano/issues) - Raise a topic, ask a question or report a bug.
+ - GitHub [Issues](https://github.com/vulkano-rs/vulkano/issues) - Raise a topic, ask a question or report a bug.
 The new topics there are watched regularly by maintainers and other community users.
  - Gitter [Chat](https://gitter.im/vulkano-rs/Lobby) - Another place to raise a question.
 However, the chat is not maintained regularly at this moment.
-Better use Github Issues for this purpose.
+Better use GitHub Issues for this purpose.

 ## Contributing